-There are a great many things to do with a math major!
+There are many things to do with a math major.
 We list a few sites below that indicate careers making use of math skills.
 You also might want to check our Alumni Network to see what prior BC math majors have ended up doing.
-As you'll see, the list is remarkably varied.

 These pages and links are sponsored by professional organizations in the mathematical sciences and related fields.

 Remember that the Career Center at Boston College has a wealth of information to assist you in identifying likely career paths and opportunities.

 The NSA is a leading employer of mathematicians.
 "As an NSA mathematician, you may find yourself designing and analyzing complex algorithms, or expressing difficult cryptographic problems in mathematical terms, and then applying both your art and science to find a solution ... or demonstrating that a solution cannot be found, given certain computational limitations and reasonable time limits."
 Learn more at their Career Center site.

 The Society for Industrial and Applied Mathematics (SIAM)

 Have you ever wondered what a mathematician working in industry or the government does all day?
 SIAM has already thought about this!
 Take a look at the career area of their website.
 Read their Mathematics Careers Bulletin Board, featuring career profiles of mathematicians in nonacademic positions.

 The Institute for Operations Research and the Management Sciences (INFORMS)

 INFORMS has devoted a page to helping you decide whether a Career in Operations Research/Management Science is Right for You.